pastorryanhayden/256business/content/collections/pages/faq.md

     content:
       -
         type: text
-        text: 'Ryan might then ask you a question like "If you had to do it all over, what would you do differently?" or "What''s one thing you would tell someone just starting out in business?"
+        text: 'Brian might then ask you a question like "If you had to do it all over, what would you do differently?" or "What''s one thing you would tell someone just starting out in business?"
 This is your chance to share the wisdom you''ve heard along the way.'
   -
     type: heading
     attrs: